Books

 These books are interactive sculptures – I’m proud to showcase some of my Multiple positional Display Books, as well as other books I’ve made including the design journey of making these pieces of art.

-I am a great believer that science and art are separate but simultaneously conjoined and completely overlapped, not only in mathematics but also in the experimental aspect of how materials are mixed.
-An example is, I sometimes do a painting or decorative endpapers for books using acrylic paints and wheat paste glue, when they dry fully, I give them a coat of neat PVA glue and then sprinkle white sand onto them to create a frosted effect when this dries and when I view the painting the white sand captures a shimmer and illumination; especially when the light bathes it and it looks almost 3D because the grain of each white sand is multi-faceted and this has a sort of Holographic effect similar to how cut-glass reflects the light and it lifts the image up from its 2D surface.
+I am a great believer that science and art are separate but simultaneously conjoined and completely overlapped.
+In the experimental aspect of how incongruous materials are mixed.
+An example is, I sometimes do a painting or decorative endpapers for books using acrylic paints and wheat paste glue, when they dry fully, I give them a coat of neat PVA glue and then sprinkle white sand onto them to create a frosted effect when this dries and when I view the painting the white sand captures a shimmer and illumination; especially when the light bathes it and it looks almost 3D because the grain of each white sand is multi-faceted and this has a sort of Holographic effect similar to how cut-glass reflects the light and it lifts the image up from its 2D surface also resemble frazil ice.